• Skip to main content

 It’s important to rotate your tray of seeds.
 Especially if yours are near a window, south-facing is preferred, and you can always buy an artificial grow light.

-Just watch the height of your seedlings and the light.
+Just watch the height and light of your seedlings.
 Always have the light as close as you can without touching the seeds.

 You can check out my frugal container ideas for starting seeds here.